-The maul is often used when a team needs to regain control of the ball, or because the opposition have partially stopped the attack.
+The maul is often used when a team needs to regain control of the ball, or because the opposition has partially stopped the attack.
 A maul is also used to unsettle the defense, but it is important to keep the ball moving.
-The following drills help develop team mauling skills.

 A line out occurs when the ball goes out of play.
 The following drills and practices help a team develop skills to win the lineout including lifting where safety is essential.